richo/snowplow-wiki/technical-documentation/2-collectors/contrib-nodejs-collector/SnowCannon-setup-guide.md

 ## Before You Begin

+### Hardware

+If you can choose your hardware, we recommend running SnowCannon on a **multi-core machine** (preferably quad-core or better), to take advantage of SnowCannon's built-in clustering support.

+### OS

 If you can choose your OS, we recommend deploying SnowCannon on **Ubuntu 12.04 LTS / Precise**.
 This is the most modern Debian-based OS supported by Fluentd (which we use alongside SnowCannon).

-If you can choose your hardware, we recommend running SnowCannon on a **multi-core machine** (preferably quad-core or better), to take advantage of SnowCannon's built-in clustering support.

 ## Installing SnowCannon